dahanbn/Yet-Another-Launcher/README.md

 + [X] initial release (v1.0.0)
 + [X] make the package available on [PackageControl](https://packagecontrol.io/) (v1.0.0)
 + [X] adding support for launching launchers by launcher names or category (v1.0.1)
-+ [X] ability to show all launchers in the quick panel and let the user select one (vDevelopmentBranch)
++ [X] ability to show all launchers in the quick panel and let the user select one (v1.0.5)
-+ [X] ability to show all item categories in the quick panel and let the user select one (vDevelopmentBranch)
++ [X] ability to show all item categories in the quick panel and let the user select one (v1.0.5)
++ [X] ability for expanding elements in path names (~, ~user, %USERPROFILE%, %APPDATA%, %LOCALAPPDATA%, %PUBLIC%, %WINDIR%, %SYSTEMROOT%, %TEMP%, %TMP%, %USERNAME% - ~/~user works on Windows as well)

 ## Upcoming Features

 Over time I will try to add the following features:

++ [ ] adding support for install / update messages for installs via PackageControl
 + [ ] testing it on Linux and making it work there (it should already work, but it isn't tested yet)
 + [ ] testing it on Mac and making it work there (it should already work, but it isn't tested yet)
 + [ ] implementing launcher category `file+subl` to open files in the current Sublime Text session